chrisxfire/chrisxfire.github.io/content/notes/dotnet/fundamentals/logging.md

 A scope groups a set of logical operations.
 For example, every log created as part of processing a transaction can include the transaction ID.
 - Documentation: https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line#log-scopes

-Scopes are supported by the `Console`, `AzureAppServicesFile`, and AzureAppServic`esBlob providers.
+Scopes are supported by the `Console`, `AzureAppServicesFile`, and `AzureAppService`'s Blob providers.

 # No Async Methods
 Logging should be so fast that it is not worth the performance cost of asynchronous code.